 Doritos flavors have come and gone over the years.
 (Remember the limited-edition Late Night Cheeseburger Doritos?).
 But the shape of Doritos has also changed.
 Doritos 3-D were puffed up and shaped much like Bugles for those who prefer a denser chip.
 While not exactly the same, you can find crunchy triangular Doritos by way of the Doritos Jacked 3D that are still sold.

 Flintstone Push-Up Pops

-Flintstones orange sherbert in a cardboard push-up tube were the perfect summer treat.
+Flintstones orange sherbert in a cardboard push-up tube was the perfect summer treat.
 The good news?
-You can still get Nestlé Push-Up Pops in cherry, grape and orange flavors.
+You can still get Nestlé Push-Up Pops in cherry, grape, and orange flavors.
 But the Flinstone-branded pops, sadly, are now, well, dinosaurs.

 Squeezits were the lunchbox staple in the 1980s (and 1990s, too).
 According to General Mills, the maker of the Squeezit, the fruit juice in a squeezable bottle was launched in 1985.
 It originally came in four flavors: red punch, orange, grape, and cherry.
 By 1992, more flavors were offered and the bottles changed to feature their faces, like Silly Billy Strawberry, Smarty Arty Orange, and Berry B. Wild.
 By 1995, there was a Squeezit and Life Saver collaboration.
 But, sadly, this treat is no more.